opendocsg/slw-judgments-backfill/2013_SGHC_101/report.md

 _Land Law_ (Oxford University Press, 5th Ed, 2009) (“ _Gray and Gray_ ”) at pp 1234–1237.
 The court then has the discretion to decide what remedy is appropriate in the circumstances to satisfy the equity raised.

-26     The principle adopted by the courts in deciding on the appropriate remedy is to award the minimum right or interest necessary to do justice between the parties ( _Goh Swee Fang v Tiah Juah Kim_ [1994] 3 SLR(R) 556).
+26     The principle adopted by the courts in deciding on the appropriate remedy is to award the minimum right or interest necessary to do justice between the parties ( _Goh Swee Fang v Tiah Juah Kim_ <span class="citation">[1994] 3 SLR(R) 556</span>).
 The court’s primary function in doing so is not to ascertain proprietary rights, but to rectify the unconscionability which arose due to the detrimental reliance by the plaintiff on the defendant’s representation in a proportionate manner ( _Sledmore v Darby_ (1996) 72 P & CR 196).

 27     As such, a trust may be imposed over the property if it is required as the minimum right necessary to do justice between the parties, but this is not necessarily the case.
-The minimum interest necessary to do justice between the parties could also take the form of monetary compensation ( _Khew Ah Bah v Hong Ah Mye_ [1971–1973] SLR(R) 107), or the equity could even be held to be extinguished, which means that no remedy is necessary ( _Chiam Heng Luan v Chiam Heng Hsien_ [2007] 4 SLR(R) 305).
+The minimum interest necessary to do justice between the parties could also take the form of monetary compensation ( _Khew Ah Bah v Hong Ah Mye_ [1971–1973] SLR(R) 107), or the equity could even be held to be extinguished, which means that no remedy is necessary ( _Chiam Heng Luan v Chiam Heng Hsien_ <span class="citation">[2007] 4 SLR(R) 305</span>).

 28     This is one of the main differences between proprietary estoppel and constructive trusts, as stated in _Tan Sook Yee_ at p 153: